AnimusAILabs/animus-client/README.md

 1. Constructs the payload (system message, history, user message).
 2. Sends it via the LiveKit data channel.
 3. Returns `undefined` immediately.
-4. The response arrives via the unified `streamChunk`, `streamComplete`, and `streamError` events.
+4. The response arrives via observer events such as `observerComplete`.

-If the observer is *not* connected, `client.chat.send()` falls back to a standard non-streaming HTTP API request and returns the `ChatCompletionResponse` directly (no stream events are emitted in this fallback case).
+If the observer is *not* connected, `client.chat.send()` falls back to a standard non-streaming HTTP API request and returns the `ChatCompletionResponse` directly.

 **e) Observer Proactive Messaging**